How to Use the Solar Calculator

 Installing Solar in Mississippi

 As you might imagine, due to the lower incentives available for solar households in this state, there are few solar installers operating throughout Mississippi—industry estimates place the number of qualified contractors installing solar power in the state at around just 15 companies.
 Most of these installers are working out of Jackson or in the Gulf areas near Gulfport and Biloxi.
-Additionally, larger national installation companies like Sungevity and SolarCity are not in operation here, which can make it slightly more difficult to access alternative purchasing strategies like solar leases.
+Additionally, larger national installation companies like SolarCity are not in operation here, which can make it slightly more difficult to access alternative purchasing strategies like solar leases.